talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

 <a name="updateCustomerSessionV2"></a>
 # **updateCustomerSessionV2**
-> IntegrationStateV2 updateCustomerSessionV2(customerSessionId, body, dry)
+> IntegrationStateV2 updateCustomerSessionV2(customerSessionId, integrationRequest, dry)

 Update a Customer Session

-Update (or create) a [Customer Session](https://developers.talon.one/Getting-Started/entities#customer-session).
+Update (or create) a [Customer Session](https://developers.talon.one/Getting-Started/entities#/customer-session).
 For example, use this endpoint to represent which items are in the customer&#39;s cart.
 The Talon.One platform supports multiple simultaneous sessions for the same profile.
 If you have multiple ways of accessing the same application you can either:  - Track multiple independent sessions or, - Use the same session across all of them.
 You should share sessions when application access points share other state, such as the user&#39;s cart.
 If two points of access to the application have independent states, for example a user can have different items in their cart across the two) they should use independent customer session ID&#39;s.
 To link a session to a customer profile, set the &#x60;profileId&#x60; parameter in the request body to a customer profile&#39;s &#x60;integrationId&#x60;.
 To track an anonymous session use the empty string (&#x60;\&quot;\&quot;&#x60;) as the &#x60;profileId&#x60;. **Note:** You do **not** have to create a customer profile first.
 If the specified profile does not exist, an empty profile is created automatically.
 Updating a customer session returns a response with the requested integration state.
 If &#x60;runRuleEngine&#x60; is set to &#x60;true&#x60;, the response includes:  - The effects generated by the triggered campaigns. - The created coupons and referral objects. - Any entity that was requested in the &#x60;responseContent&#x60; request parameter.
 The currency for the session and the cart items in the session is the same as that of the application with which the session is associated.

 ### Example
 ```java